Dawny33/Dawny33.github.io/about.md

 Bio:

 I am Jalem Raj Rohit.
 I work as a Senior Consultant - Data Science and NLP at Episource.
+I am also the moderator of the [Devops site] (https://devops.stackexchange.com/) of StackOverflow

 I am currently responsible for all things Devops and backend infrastructure of the ML team.
 My area of interest lies in Recommender Systems, Distributed Systems and serverless computing.

 I lives in Mumbai.

 ### Contact me